raspberrypilearning/hardware-guide/quickstart.md

 # Raspberry Pi Hardware Setup

-Got a Raspberry Pi?
-Great: let's get started by making sure you have all the cables and accessories before plugging them all in.

 ## Check you have the equipment you need

 Before you plug anything into your Raspberry Pi, make sure that you have all the equipment you need:

 - A monitor with the correct cable and adaptor.
 - A micro-USB Power Supply
 - A wired keyboard and mouse, or a wireless keyboard and mouse with a Bluetooth adaptor